opsone-ch/documentation/services/ftp.rst

         "gid":      "1005"
         "home":     "/home/examplenet/www/webcam/"

-Hint: The password has to be encrypted.
+.. hint:: The password has to be encrypted.
 Use the following command to encrypt your desired password: ``mkpasswd -m sha-512``

-Hint: Use the "id" command to determine the appropriate uid/gid
+.. hint:: Use the "id" command to determine the appropriate uid/gid

-Note: Access is enabled by both FTP and FTPS.
-Use the server FQDN to connect by FTPS as we use the \*.snowflakehosting.ch wildcard certificate by default

 Directories
 -----------